19hours/sg-statutes/Acts/Income Tax Act.md

 (1AA) Subsection (1)(g) shall not apply to —

-(a) any income of an approved international shipping enterprise as a lessor of a ship, dredger, seismic ship or any vessel used for offshore oil or gas activity, under a finance lease that is treated as a sale under section 10D; or
+(a) any income of an approved international shipping enterprise as a lessor of a foreign ship used for a prescribed purpose, under a finance lease that is treated as a sale under section 10D; or

+[Act 2 of 2016 wef 11/04/2016]

-(b) any income of an approved international shipping enterprise from carrying on a business of trading in ships, dredgers, seismic ships, or vessels used for offshore oil or gas activity, or of constructing ships, dredgers, seismic ships, or vessels used for offshore oil or gas activity for sale.
+(b) any income of an approved international shipping enterprise from carrying on a business of trading in foreign ships used for a prescribed purpose, or of constructing for sale foreign ships for a prescribed purpose.

-[29/2012]
+[Act 2 of 2016 wef 11/04/2016]

 (1AB) Unless the Minister or such person as he may appoint permits in a particular case, subsection (1)(h) does not apply to the provision by an approved international shipping enterprise of prescribed ship management services to a qualifying special purpose vehicle, if at least 50% of the total number of the issued ordinary shares of the enterprise are beneficially owned, whether directly or indirectly, by another approved international shipping enterprise.

 [Act 2 of 2016 wef 24/02/2015]

+(1AC) Subsection (1)(m) does not apply to —

+(a) any income of an approved international shipping enterprise as a lessor of a foreign ship used for offshore renewable energy activity or offshore mineral activity, under a finance lease that is treated as a sale under section 10D; or

+(b) any income of an approved international shipping enterprise from carrying on a business of trading in foreign ships used for either of those activities, or of constructing for sale foreign ships for either of those activities.

+[Act 34 of 2016 wef 25/03/2016]

 (1B) An application may be made to the Minister or such person as he may appoint for a company —